voltrue2/gracenode/src/udp/README.md

 ### Command ID

-Command IDs are registered with an `integer` value.
+Command IDs are registered with `integer` values.

 **NOTE**: Valid command ID range is `0` to `65536`.